scuzzydude/asimov/asimov.md

 We face the same problem.
 It's not that we've forgotten history, but it's been rewritten so many times; it's continually changing.
 That is a problem we can't fix -- we might chance upon records that correct a "correction," but we have lost more than we can ever recover.
 Blockchain technology has one aspect that can help with this.
 Blockchains are immutable -- you can't make a change in the past without invalidating every other entry on the blockchain.
 A blockchain is history written in digital stone.

 There is a bigger problem to solve.
 They had academics and huge libraries in the Galactic Empire, but the real problem was that no one was responsible for the preservation of that knowledge.
-Academics only studied what was fashionable or interesting to them, and since technology and science were already so far advanced, they had little interest in exploring the past to understand the fundamentals.
+Academics only studied what was fashionable or interesting to them; and, since technology and science were already so far advanced, they had little interest in exploring the past to understand the fundamentals.
 The Foundation was exiled to Terminus, a world that had almost no natural resources.
 Despite this, armed with the knowledge of *Encyclopedia Galactica*, within a few centuries the First Foundation rivaled and then exceeded the power of the Empire.

 We have the same problem today.
 The amount of knowledge we have accumulated as a species is huge, yet just a drop in the vast ocean of raw digital data that exists in computer systems.
 Who is responsible for the preservation of this valuable knowledge?
 The public domain is not property, so there is very little motivation to preserve it, as it cannot be sold.
 Publishers can profit from the public domain, such as publishing Shakespeare, yet for every Shakespeare there are thousands of writers forever lost to history.